Botanical Name: Salvia officinalis

 Wait a year before harvesting sage to allow your plant to get established.
 After the first year, snip fresh leaves as needed.
 Prune it back after flowering to keep it from getting too leggy.
 You can cut mature plants back by half in spring or early summer, if you want -- you won't hurt the plant.

 Several varieties are available, but I recommend the dwarf varieties for growing sage indoors.
 If another type tickles your fancy, buy it.
-You can prune it back harshly after the first year to keep it small.
+You can prune sage back harshly after the first year to keep it small.

 Light: Give sage herb at least 6 hours of direct sunlight during the growing season to help it grow lush and full.
 Turn the plant once in a while because it will tend to grow toward the light source.
 Move the container outdoors in spring and summer, if you want.
 Growing sage under artificial light works well, too.
 Some kitchens have fluorescent or LED lights under the cabinets -- an ideal spot for your culinary herbs.
 If you use indoor plant lights, keep the light 6 in (15 cm) above the plant and leave it on for 14 hours a day.